Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - sequence: effects are executed in order of definition
 - simultaneos ( experimental )

-## Action Fail
-An action fail happens when a require is not satisfied, it follows the defined fail policy that can be declared in the default section.

 ## Action priority
 As default the actions are executed in the same order as they are defined in the file, that equals a priority of value 0.
 An action priority can be changed trough the keyword `priority <decimal>` that assigns a arbitrary priority to the action.